ebp-nor/workshop-2024/day2_genome_annotation/07_functional.md

 sbatch /cluster/projects/nn9984k/scripts/annotation/run_ipr.sh ../filter/filtered.proteins.fa ipr
 ```

-The next script creates a new GFF where the gene names and GO and such have been added:
+The next script creates a new GFF where the gene names and GOs and such have been added:

 ```
 #!/bin/bash